ExoMars Trace Gas Orbiter (TGO)

 The ExoMars Trace Gas Orbiter Design

 The Trace Gas Orbiter spacecraft, designed by ESA, builds on the heritage accumulated from earlier ExoMars mission scenarios.
-The main characteristics of the Orbiter are determined by the functions that it will perform and the launch vehicle, a Proton launcher, to be provided by Roscosmos.
+The main characteristics of the Orbiter are determined by the functions that it will perform and the launch vehicle, a Proton launcher, provided by Roscosmos.